cdesouza02/Lab-Notebook/Weekly Tasks/Summer_2024_Agenda.md

 - [ ] brush up on annotations of paper
 - [ ] savanna to prep for her presentation
 - [ ] CORDAP microbiome enrichments
+- [ ] metagenomics tracker for DR and COL
+- [ ] read diversity supplement

 July 29- Aug 2
 - [ ] Send out paper with discussion questions
-- [ ]  Jaggaer supplier network ASK IRMA
+- [x]  Jaggaer supplier network ASK IRMA
 - [ ] Go over IDP with Sarah
 - [ ] Fulbright?
-- [ ] attending a confrence vs presenting at a confrence?
+- [x] attending a confrence vs presenting at a confrence?
-	- [ ] differences in registration
+	- [x] differences in registration

 July 22- 26
 - [ ] Select paper for lab discussion